 Usually, no treatment is recommended, says the NEI.
 In rare cases, when floaters seriously impair vision, surgery may be an option.
 A procedure called a vitrectomy, which involves removing the gel-like portion of the eye and its debris and then replacing it with a salt solution, may be performed, the NEI explains.
 But this, too, carries risks.

-Now there’s hope on the horizon thanks to a new laser treatment, according to new research presented at AAO 2017, the 121st Annual Meeting of the American Academy of Ophthalmology, and published in the journal JAMA Ophthalmology.
+Now there’s hope on the horizon thanks to a laser treatment, according to research presented at AAO 2017, the 121st Annual Meeting of the American Academy of Ophthalmology, and published in the journal JAMA Ophthalmology.
 The treatment is known as YAG laser vitreolysis.

 Promising laser treatment

 In the first trial to evaluate the safety and efficacy of YAG laser vitreolysis, the researchers, ophthalmologists Jayanth S. Sridhar, MD, and Carl J. Danzig, MD, recruited 52 volunteers who experienced eye floaters.
 The doctors administered the actual procedure to 36 of the patients, while the rest got a “sham” procedure.
-Six months later, the researchers found that procedure cleared up the floaters for the most part; the sham group had no change.
+Six months later, the researchers found that the procedure cleared up the floaters for the most part; the sham group had no change.